Coronavirus Employment Resources

 - The one week waiting period to file for unemployment benefits has been waived.

 - The requirement to look for a job while on benefits has also been waived.

-Note: TWC has reported the largest spike in calls ever on March 26 with 1.7 million calls.
+Note: TWC has reported an enormous increase in calls since the pandemic began.
 TWC is urging workers who were denied before to continue to apply for unemployment as there are more federal dollars flowing that could affect those previously denied.

 Guaranteed Sick Leave Reforms